Errortype520/CommonExtensions/README.md

 CommonExtensions
 ================

 Common Extensions for Swift (Beta 0.4) are a collection of commonly used extensions to existing Swift and UIKit classes.
-These will be modified, updated, and possibly removed as Swift develops as a language, and as I learn more about what Swift has to offer.
+These will be modified, updated, added to and possibly removed as Swift develops as a language, and as I learn more about what Swift has to offer.

-Suggestions and pull requests are welcome and encouraged.
-MIT license.
+*Suggestions and pull requests are __welcomed__ and __encouraged__*.

 ####UIView+SnapShot